bitst0rm-pub/Formatter/README.md

 Formatter aims to achieve:

 - Flexibility: Users benefit from a wide range of flexible config options.
-- Freedom: 3rd-party plugin updates are not tied to the Formatter itself.
+- Freedom: Third-party plugin updates are not tied to the Formatter itself.
 - Modularity: Designed for seamless integration with a variety of additional plugins.
+- Customization: Users benefit from the modular concept to craft and integrate their own modules with ease.
 - Convenience: An all-in-one tool for beautifying and minifying code.
+- Versatility: Potentially going beyond beautification and minification, eg. Text to QR code, ASCII art, ULM conversion etc.

 Formatter has been thoroughly tested on MacOSX with Sublime Text `3` and `4` and it _should_ work fine on other platforms (not tested).